 See More:

-Adelaide is home to the world-class sport, excellent museums, superb old colonial buildings and vast open green spaces around the city.
-It is also the gateway for many people getting to explore the outback, with many visitors beginning their drive into Alice Springs and Northern Territory from Adelaide.
+Adelaide is home to world-class sport, excellent museums, superb old colonial buildings and vast open green spaces around the city.
+It is also the gateway for many people to explore the outback, with many visitors beginning their drive into Alice Springs and Northern Territory from Adelaide.